HongzhengYang/FGRM/README.md

 ### Questions

-Please feel free to contact 'hzyang05@gmail.com' if you have any questions.
+Please contact 'hzyang05@gmail.com' if you have any questions.